 For many, though, day-to-day symptoms are often mild.
 But even minor lapses can be a challenge.
-(Memory problems are one of the main reasons people with MS stop working).
+(Memory problems are one of the main reasons people with MS stop working.)

 To explain how this feels, try putting it in terms others can relate to.
 You could say, “Remember how upset you were when you couldn’t find your car keys yesterday?
 As my MS goes on, that could happen to me more often.”

-To-do lists are key.
+Make to-do lists.
 Many people with MS say they lose track of bits of paper.
 Instead, you may use a small recorder you can hang around your neck or the voice recorder on your phone.
 And let your friends know you’re doing it so they can help.

-Routine, routine, routine.
+Set a routine.
 Put your car keys, phone, and glasses in the same place so you always know where they are.
 Let your loved ones know where that place is, so if they spot them someplace else, they can put them back.